s3-ahsu/s3-ahsu-BIO-312-Final-Credit-Repository/README.md

 5. Lab 8: Protein Domain Prediction

 # Finding Homologs with BLAST
-This lab aimed to identify homologs of my gene family against known BLAST databases.
+This lab aimed to identify the homologs of my gene family against known BLAST databases.
 Only high-scoring matches were needed, so the e-value was required to be less than 1e-30.

 To start the lab, create a new folder for the gene family: